celinadongye/Natural-Language-Query-System/README.md

-# Processing Natural and Formal Languages (INFR08008)
+# Q&A System - Processing Natural and Formal Languages Coursework (INFR08008)

 System that reads simple facts and answers questions based on those given facts using Python and NLTK.
 Simple machine reading and question answering.